AISE-TUDelft/code4me2/generated/docs/UserApi.md

 Authenticate User

-Authenticate a user Note: There are some nuances to how this should be handled.
-1. There is a possibility that the token field is JWT token for OAuth providers (this should be checked for) 1.1.
-Authentication should first check if the token is a JWT token 1.2.
-If it is a JWT token, then the validity of the token should be checked 1.3.
-If the token is valid, then the user should be authenticated using the token and allocated a session 1.4.
-The provider is always Google 2.
-The filed can also simply represent a password for a user.
-3. The authentication should either return a JsonResponseWithStatus with content of UserAuthenticationPostResponse or a ErrorResponse
+Authenticate a user via either OAuth (JWT token) or traditional email/password.
+This endpoint supports two methods of authentication: 1.
+OAuth Authentication:    - The input contains a JWT token from an OAuth provider (Google).    - The token&#39;s validity is verified.    - If valid, the user is fetched by email from the database.    - A session auth token is created and returned as a cookie.
+2. Email/Password Authentication:    - The input contains user email and password.    - Credentials are verified against the database.    - If valid, a session auth token is created and returned as a cookie.
+Args:     user_to_authenticate: Union of OAuth token or email/password credentials.     app: FastAPI dependency to access the application context.
+Returns:     JsonResponseWithStatus: A JSON response containing the authenticated user info     and a session auth token cookie on success, or an error response otherwise.

 ### Example
 ```kotlin